dailycred/objective-dc/tutorial.md

 ![Signup Button](https://raw.github.com/dailycred/objective-dc/master/docs/signin_button_connect.png)

 Now go to the file `ViewController.m` and you should see that a new method was created called `- (IBAction)signinButtonPressed:(id)sender`.
-First add a line to `#import "DCClient.h"`.
+First add a line at the top with `#import "DCClient.h"`.
 Then simply add one line to the `signinButtonPressed` method that calls `authorize`.

 	- (IBAction)signinButtonPressed:(id)sender {
     	[[DCClient sharedClient] authorize];